colinhacks/zod/rfcs/v4-error-maps.md

 > Currently error maps are passed as `errorMap`.
 This will be deprecated but supported for backwards compatibility.

-This key will also support an object-based syntactic sugar:
+The `error` key will also support an object-based syntactic sugar.

 ```ts
 z.string({